 Testing For Polyhydramnios

 If your doctor suspects you have polyhydramnios, based on your symptoms or the appearance of your ultrasound, he or she will perform a more detailed ultrasound to estimate how much amniotic fluid is inside your uterus.
-If you are above the threshold for polyhydramnios, your doctor may also perform the following tests:
+If you are above the threshold, your doctor may also perform the following tests:

 - Glucose challenge test (for gestational diabetes)